New airline rules will make it easier to get refunds for canceled flights. Here's what to know.

 How will I know I'm seeing the actual flight price?

-Under the second rule, airlines are barred from advertising artificially low prices that don't factor in mandatory fees.
+The second rule also bars airlines from advertising artificially low prices that don't factor in mandatory fees.

 The Transportation Department said this will end "discount bait-and-switch tactics" that dangle deceptive discounts to convince travelers to buy tickets.